 Fela Handles by House of Eroju

 Since 1997, London-based House of Eroju has been crafting door handles ‘that privilege a sense of touch’.
-Brothers Keji and Tunde Eroju specialize in architectural ironmongery defined by attention to craftsmanship and precision engineering, using materials such as bronze, concrete and leather.
+Brothers Keji and Tunde Eroju specialise in architectural ironmongery defined by attention to craftsmanship and precision engineering, using materials such as bronze, concrete and leather.
 Their Fela handles (available as pull handles or door lever handles) combine a minimal slate form with leather details in tan, red, olive and white.
 ‘Our use of leathers is second to none, from the hand-picking of skins, hand-cutting and hand-stitching techniques to the attention of an individual craftsperson,’ say the brothers.
 ‘Each piece is instilled with passion and pride incorporating years of experience.’

 Seppa by Vbrokkr

-Melbourne based design studio Vbrokkr specialises in creating unique architectural hardware using traditional silversmithing and hollowware techniques.
-Its growing collection of limited edition door handles, knobs and pulls was developed by founder Ned Vernon, who studied craftsmanship and design in Europe before launching the brand.
-His time in Europe led him to appreciate architectural ironmongery and its carefully-considered designs and traditional symbolism.
-‘Different cultural rituals and mythical symbolism of the door, such as protection, transience and the family unit’ became driving inspirations for Vernon, who also looked at architecture throughout history with a particular focus on Brutalism and Italian mid-century design.
+Melbourne-based design studio Vbrokkr specialises in creating unique architectural hardware using traditional silversmithing and hollow-ware techniques.
+Its growing collection of limited-edition door handles, knobs and pulls was developed by founder Ned Vernon, who studied craftsmanship and design in Europe before launching the brand.
+His time in Europe led him to appreciate architectural ironmongery and its carefully considered designs and traditional symbolism.
+‘Different cultural rituals and mythical symbolism of the door, such as protection, transience and the family unit’, became driving inspirations for Vernon, who also looked at architecture throughout history with a particular focus on brutalism and Italian midcentury design.